 By outlining your service procedures, such as greeting and seating guests, taking orders, serving food, and handling payments, the customers will have a clear idea of the restaurant concept.

-Emphasize the importance of customer service and staff training to ensure a seamless and enjoyable dining experience.
+Emphasise the importance of customer service and staff training to ensure a seamless and enjoyable dining experience.

 Location